-Design inspirations, challenges, and trends
+Design inspirations, challenges and trends

 Earlier this season, we collaborated with the Interior Designers of Alberta (IDA) and fellow design professionals to create content on the latest developments in our industry.
 Design is dynamic and constantly evolving, and we’re proud to be part of an industry that continually sets new standards for excellence and innovation!
 As part of our collaboration, the IDA asked our team a series of questions on design inspirations, challenges, and the trends we’re embracing; and in this blog post, we revisit our responses.